sentomk/patternia/docs/guide/getting-started.md

 Patternia is a header-only library.
 Once installed or fetched into your project, you can start using pattern matching immediately.

-Below is the minimal working example demonstrating the core DSL:
+Below is minimal working example demonstrating the core DSL:

 ---